-As a pet owner, hearing the word “tumour” come out your vet’s mouth is a nightmare.
+As a pet owner, hearing the word “tumor” come out your vet’s mouth is a nightmare.

-The sheer sound of the word immediately conjures up all kinds of negative thoughts.
+The sheer sound of the word tumor immediately creates all kinds of negative thoughts.

 In fact, many are benign, meaning they won’t spread or affect your dog negatively.